gve-sw/CUCM_Jabber_Dialer_Portal/README.md

 ## Installation

-It is recommend to set up your environment as followed, to use this frontend template:
+It is recommended you set up a python environment as follows, assuming you do not use an IDE that does this for you already:

 In the CLI:
 1. Choose a folder, then create and activate a virtual environment for the project